-Were it not for the federally supported research, these companies – their products and services, and the jobs and economic growth that have resulted – likely would not exist.
+Were it not for the federally supported research conducted over years — and in many cases, decades — these companies, their products and services and the jobs and economic growth that have resulted, likely would not exist today.

 Our database contains profiles of the companies in Sparking Economic Growth 2.0, released in October 2013, as well as those in our 2010 Sparking Economic Growth report.
 You can "View All" to see all companies (from both reports) in alphabetical order.
 From there, you can sort by report edition, funding agency, university and other parameters.
 Alternatively, you can enter a specific search term (e.g., cancer, solar, Michigan, Department of Defense) to target your view.